lonate12/pittman-park-pickup/project_documents/design_document.md

 actually show up to the field.
 If not enough players show up, it could be a waste of a trip out to the field.

-Both these major problems can be solved with a basic RSVP system where admins create games and players can go in and RSVP for games so admins now, before hand, how many players to expect and can take action accordingly.
+Both these major problems can be solved with a basic RSVP system where admins create games and players can go in and RSVP for games so admins know, before hand, how many players to expect and can take action accordingly.
 In the example of the first problem, admins can know whether two games would be appropriate from the beginning and set up two fields and make sure people split up from the beginning.
 In the example of the second problem, admins and players can see if enough players will show up and can make the determination to continue with the game or go ahead and cancel it.